The most memorable graduate of Portage High School's class of 2013 wasn’t the valedictorian — it was a golden retriever named Prince.

 "The kids at Sandy Hook loved him and all the other therapy dogs so much that Lutheran Church Charities is now trying to raise money for therapy dogs at Sandy Hook," said Kunstek.

 Although Prince has now retired, he’ll still live with Kunstek and work part-time.
-Students looking to keep in touch with the golden retriever can do so on Facebook, where Kunstek will continue to post photos and updates about the dog.
+Students looking to keep in touch with the golden retriever can do so on the dog's Facebook page, where Kunstek will continue to post photos and updates about the dog.

-Portage won’t be without a comfort dog for long — his spot will be filled by Isaiah, a 1-year-old golden retriever.
+Portage won’t be without a comfort dog for long — his spot will be filled by Isaiah, a 1-year-old golden retriever, and you can learn more about him in the video at top

 Still, Prince’s absence will be felt, so students and faculty wanted to give him the sendoff he deserved.
 In addition to having his photo published in the yearbook, Prince also recently donned his very own cap and gown and led graduates to the football field for their ceremony.